GIRLS by Chaya Bhuvaneswar

 But here, at this moment in the Main Hall, this is her life, no different than a cloistered Iyer woman living fifty years before.
 In this hallway, an unknown vulnerability to the two young men above, who’d looked at her, did seem aware of her, could be coming down now, to corner her.
 She is somewhere she’s not allowed to be and has to retreat, behind the thick door of a bungalow, beneath the slow fan of her aunt’s neat house.
 She is outside, exposed, and thereby endangered.
 Lata has heard about this, eve-teasing.
 A polite name for heckling; a euphemism for much worse.

 She has to find the exit now.
 Walking fast, she almost doesn’t notice the little girl, two braids, each one dusty, skin of her face dustier still, large eyes, begging posture, asking for paise silently.
 And an older girl behind her, leaning against the dirty, concrete wall, light sifting in from high barred windows like one expects in a basement.
 Both of them carrying satchels, possibly with books inside, and it occurs to Lata, who doesn’t stop, who doesn’t give either of them a single coin—so intent is she on leaving this place—that both of these girls deserve to go to school.
-That either of them could be just as eloquent as Rabindranath Tagore or some Christian college professor might once have been, walking through these halls when they were intact a century before, when these halls were splendid.
+That either of them could be just as eloquent as Rabindranath Tagore or some Christian college professor might once have been, walking through these buildings soon after they’d been built a century before, when a queen’s eyes watched those men from the walls.
+When these halls were considered splendid.